ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 ### Targets and Metrics

 After explaining why monitoring is so important in modern AI systems and detailing how it is performed in the ML cube Platform, we can introduce the concepts of Monitoring Targets and Monitoring Metrics.
-They both represent quantities that the MLCube Platform monitors, but they differ in their nature.
+They both represent quantities that the ML cube Platform monitors, but they differ in their nature.
+They are both automatically defined by the ML cube platform based on the [Task] attributes, such as the Task type and the data structure.

 #### Monitoring Targets

 A Monitoring Target is a relevant entity involved in a [Task].
 They represent the main quantities monitored by the platform, those whose variation can have a significant impact on the AI task success.

-The MLCube platform supports the following monitoring targets:
+The ML cube platform supports the following monitoring targets:

 - `INPUT`: the input distribution, $P(X)$.
 - `CONCEPT`: the joint distribution of input and target, $P(X, Y)$.